5 Unique Fishing Piers in St. Petersburg, FL

 Fort DeSoto Park has the best of both worlds: a long pier stretching out into the Gulf and a shorter one for fishing the Bay.
 Fish from the 1,000’ Gulf Pier, and you can catch big Spanish Mackerel, Sheepshead, Snook, Flounder, Sharks, and so much more.
 The 500’ Bay Pier is amazing for Pompano, Permit, Redfish, Trout, and occasionally even Tarpon.

 As well as the fish, DeSoto is an amazing place to see wildlife like dolphins and sea birds.
-The nearby tackle shop and concession sells frozen bait and refreshments from 10:00 a.m. to 4:00 p.m.
-Monday through Friday.
-You have to pay $5 to bring vehicles into the park, but if you cycle or walk, you can enter and fish completely free of charge.
+The nearby tackle shop and concession sells frozen bait and refreshments.
+The park entrance fee is $6 per vehicle, but if you cycle or walk in, you can enter and fish for free.
 Remember that you’ll need a valid fishing license before you cast your line.

 Weedon Island Fishing Pier